thundernunder/note-taker-11/README.md

 * [Contribution](#contribution)
 * [Questions](#questions)

-<strong>Description</strong>
+<h2>Description</h2>
-Challenge 11 involves creating a simple note-taking application for web.
-Completing this challenge allowed me to demonstrate my knowledge of html, css, Javascript (including Node, Express, and UUID).
+<p>Challenge 11 involves creating a simple note-taking application for web.
+Completing this challenge allowed me to demonstrate my knowledge of html, css, Javascript (including Node, Express, and UUID).</p>

-Installation
+<h2>Installation</h2>
-Make sure to have GitBash, Node.js, and VSCode installed for sucess.
-Further installations would be to install Node packages Express and UUID.
+<p>Make sure to have GitBash, Node.js, and VSCode installed for sucess.
+Further installations would be to install Node packages Express and UUID.</p>

-Useage
+<h2>Useage</h2>
-Fist, install all node packages by entering 'npm i' into the command line.
+<p>Fist, install all node packages by entering 'npm i' into the command line.
 Once installations are complete, type 'npm start' into the command line.
-You'll know application is ready to use once you see 'Server available at localhost3001'.
+You'll know application is ready to use once you see 'Server available at localhost3001'.</p>

-Contributing
+<h2>Contributing</h2>
-Feel free to message me if you have any ideas on how to make this better!
+<p>Feel free to message me if you have any ideas on how to make this better!</p>

-Test
+<h2>Test</h2>
-No tests were required for this project.
-That doesn't mean it's a bad idea to include for future, however!
+<p>No tests were required for this project.
+That doesn't mean it's a bad idea to include for future, however!</p>

-Video Walkthrough
+<h2>Video Walkthrough</h2>

 ![Note Taker Walkthrough ](https://user-images.githubusercontent.com/98553537/190959854-6e5910ed-9d6c-4c07-b796-1181fc8dcaa7.gif)

-Questions
+<h2>Questions</h2>
-Have questions about this project?
+<p>Have questions about this project?
 GitHub: https://github.com/thundernunder
-Email: nathannunderwood@gmail.com
+Email: nathannunderwood@gmail.com</p>